We are inviting you to our NEW home COMuseum.com in 10 seconds!

 the ability of the artist to reveal the inner harmony of man and

 nature, as perceived according to Taoist and Buddhist concepts.
-One of

 Under the Mongol Yuan Dynasty (1271-1368), when many educated Chinese were barred from government service, the model of the Song literati retreat evolved into a full-blown alternative culture as this disenfranchised elite transformed their estates into sites for literary gatherings and other cultural pursuits.
 These gatherings were frequently commemorated in paintings that, rather than presenting a realistic depiction of an actual place, conveyed the shared cultural ideals of a reclusive world through a symbolic shorthand in which a villa might be represented by a humble thatched hut.
 Because a man's studio or garden could be viewed as an extension of himself, paintings of such places often served to express the values of their owner.
 Painting was no longer about the description of the visible world; it became a means of conveying the inner landscape of the artist's heart and mind.
 The most famous painters of this period include Zhao Mengfu (趙孟頫), and the Four Masters of the Yuan, namely Huang Gongwang (黃公望), Wang Meng (王蒙), Ni Zan (倪瓚), and Wu Zhen (吳鎮).